 Allowance for the Use of a Motor Vehicle

-An allowance received by an employee for the use of a motor vehicle (This link will open a new window) is considered reasonable, and does not have to be included on the RL-1 slip (see courtesy translation RL-1-T), if all of the following three conditions are met:
+An allowance received by an employee for the use of a motor vehicle is considered reasonable, and does not have to be included on the RL-1 slip (see courtesy translation RL-1-T), if all of the following three conditions are met:

 - The measurement of the employee's use of the vehicle for the purpose of determining the allowance is based solely on the actual number of kilometres for which the vehicle is used by the employee in the performance of his or her duties.